Luggage Rating Sources

 by Doug Dyment

 Our AssessmentTravel expert Doug Dyment runs this site devoted to "the art and science of traveling light."
-He discusses factors to consider in choosing a bag when that one bag is all you plan to carry.
-Other articles under the "What to Pack It In" tab recommend specific pieces of luggage for leisure travel and business travel, as well as dual-purpose luggage that serves both needs well.
+He discusses factors to consider in choosing a bag when that one bag is all you plan to carry, and recommends specific luggage for leisure travel and business travel, as well as dual-purpose luggage that serves both needs well.
 A long article addresses why Dyment believes wheeled bags are a bad idea.

 Our AssessmentTesters at the Good Housekeeping Research Institute evaluate 24 carry-on suitcases for durability, comfort and performance.
-The bags were dropped from a 3-foot height, wrenched by the handles and scratched with sharp wire.
+The bags were dropped from a height of 3 feet, wrenched by the handles and scratched with sharp wire.
 Testers also pulled wheeled bags through doors and over curbs to test their rolling performance and poured water on them to test their weatherproofing.
-Each bag is given a letter grade, accompanied by a summary of its pros and cons.
-Warranty information for each case is also provided.
-Four bags earn A grades, but two of them are now discontinued.

 by Editors of Wired